Pubic Shaving: Which Women? And Why?

 Bald (no hair at all)

 Pubic hair removal is clearly age-related.
 The younger the woman, the more likely she is to tinker with her presentation.
 Among those 18 to 24, only 12 percent remove nothing, while 21 percent remove everything.
-But among women over 50, more than half have full bushes and only 2 percent go bald.
+But among women over 50, more than half have full hair and only 2 percent go bald.

 Relationship status and sexual orientation made little difference.